farleykr/no-vague-believer/essays/asleep-in-the-hinder-part.md

 tags: ['essay']
 ---

 There aren't many things I love more than sleep.
-Not just at night but daytime naps too--especially naps.
+Not just at night but daytime naps too—especially naps.
 I've been taking regular naps since high school.
 The more frequent they are and the longer they last, the better.
 Sometimes I can nap for as long as three hours.

 I've got not just a weighted blanket but a weighted sleep mask too.
 I practice a technique the Army teaches soldiers to help them sleep in breaks during battles.
 The gist of it is to relax the muscles in your face and picture a peaceful scenario, like swinging in a hammock under shade trees.
 I'm reading a book about the nature of sleep and dreams so I can learn how to further optimize my sleep habits.
 The book recommends at least eight hours a night and a daytime nap.
 I take melatonin, although the book isn't big on it.